Our research strategy

 Kidney health inequalities in the United Kingdom: reflecting on the past, reducing in the future

-Twenty years ago evidence emerged in the UK that kidney disease was a particular problem amongst Black, Asian and Minority Ethnic (BAME) populations; people from BAME backgrounds are more likely to develop kidney failure and are less likely to receive a kidney transplant.
+Twenty years ago evidence emerged in the UK that kidney disease was a particular problem amongst minority ethnic groups; people from minority ethnic groups are more likely to develop kidney failure and are less likely to receive a kidney transplant.
 Now we recognise that there are wider individual and societal factors which underlie kidney health inequalities, such as extremes of age, social deprivation and health literacy.

 Kidney Research UK commissioned an independent report.
 The report describes our current and growing knowledge of the processes influencing kidney health inequalities.
 It presents a range of recommendations for the whole renal community to address the evidence gaps through research.